orlyohreally/learn-hebrew-php/README.md

 * added personal word lists to practice
 * added new task - typing in the plural form of the nouns in the list
 * added article management to show rules
+* updated word form
+* added new task - typing in infinitive of displayed verb
 ## Built with
 * [PHP 7](http://php.net/) - popular general-purpose scripting language
 * [Bootstrap 4](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS